luisrausseo/TTUWAR/README.md

 <img src="https://github.com/luisrausseo/TTUWAR/blob/master/ReadmeResources/Logo.png" width="400" height="400" />

 TTUWAR is a location-based AR mobile game in which the player can go walking around TTU campus and when close to a POI (Water source), the player can trigger a minigame/quiz that if completed it will give points to the player.
-When playing the first time, the player will need to create an account to link the score to a database.
+When playing the first time, the player will need to login in to FB.
+In the game, answering quizzes correctly will accumulate score, which is stored in a database that the player can view through the HighScore button.
+Going there will prompt you to sumbit your score with a nickname, or view high scores directly.

 ## Sources